THEAbhishekjoshi/DashBoardAccuKnox/README.md

+🚀 AccuKnox Dashboard

+A React + Vite project providing a clean and interactive dashboard for AccuKnox.
+Built with Vite for fast development and Hot Module Replacement (HMR), with ESLint rules for better code quality.

+⚡ Features

-React + Vite
+Minimal and fast React + Vite setup

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-@vitejs/plugin-react
- uses Babel
- for Fast Refresh

-@vitejs/plugin-react-swc
- uses SWC
- for Fast Refresh

-Expanding the ESLint configuration

-If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
-Check out the TS template for information on how to integrate TypeScript and typescript-eslint in your project.
+Hot Module Replacement (HMR) for fast development

+ESLint configured for cleaner code

+Easy to extend with additional plugins or components

+📦 Prerequisites

+Before running the project, make sure you have the following installed:

+Node.js
+ (LTS version recommended)

+npm (comes with Node.js)

-🛠️ Running the Dashboard Locally
+🛠️ Running Locally

-To set up and run the AccuKnox Dashboard on your local machine, follow these steps:
+Follow these steps to set up the dashboard on your machine:

-1. Clone the Repository
+1️⃣ Clone the Repository

-Open your terminal and run:

 git clone https://github.com/THEAbhishekjoshi/DashBoardAccuKnox.git
 cd DashBoardAccuKnox

-2. Install Dependencies
+2️⃣ Install Dependencies

-Ensure you have Node.js
- installed (preferably the latest LTS version).
-Then, install the required packages:

 npm install

-3. Start the Development Server
+3️⃣ Start the Development Server npm run dev

-Launch the application locally:

-npm run dev
+Open your browser and go to: http://localhost:5173

-The dashboard should now be accessible at http://localhost:5173 .
+The dashboard should now be running locally with live reload enabled.

+⚙️ Production Build

+To create an optimized production build:

+npm run build

+The build output will be in the dist/ folder, ready to deploy.

+🔗 Useful Links

+Vite Official Docs

+React Official Docs